ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_ospf_vrf_module.rst

 -----

 .. note::
-   - Tested against NXOSv 9.2(2)
+   - Tested against NXOSv 7.3.(0)D1(1) on VIRL
    - Unsupported for Cisco MDS
-   - BFD global will automatically enable 'feature bfd' if it is disabled.
-   - BFD global does not have a 'state' parameter.
-All of the BFD commands are unique and are defined if 'feature bfd' is enabled.
+   - Value *default* restores params default value, if any.
+Otherwise it removes the existing param configuration.